webyrd/quines/README.md

 (run 1 (q) (eval-expo q '() q))
 ```

-You should see the following (formatted for readibility):
+You should see the following (formatted for readability):

 ```scheme
 ((((lambda (_.0)